ZSciamma/Discoball/README.md

 # How to Make a 2D Soft-Body Platformer with Position Based Dynamics
-This project was my senior thesis at Yale, advised by Professor Theodore Kim.
+This project was my senior thesis at Yale.
 I built it in Spring 2022 towards completion of my B.S. in Computer Science.
 This repository contains my project code, which is a supplement to my [thesis](/Senior%20Thesis.pdf).

 For this project, I wanted to make a video game that included soft-body dynamics – squishy objects.
 So, I built a video game engine and a demo game level on top of a state-of-the-art physics engine, Jan Bender's [PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics).
 This is a fantastic physics library which uses the Position Based Dynamics technique to a simulate a large range of phenomena, including rigid bodies and soft bodies.
 The advantage of this method is that provides accuracy _and_ interactivity, which is ideal for physics-based puzzle games, for example.
 Like many complex research techniques, the library is difficult to understand: so this project provides the first guide to using it, in order to make PBD accessible to all hobbyist C++ developers.